HHS/meshrdf/Entry-Combinations.md

 </DescriptorRecord>
 ```

-Note that for *most* entry combinations, the ECOUT is just a stand-alone descriptor, but sometimes,
+Note that for *most* entry combinations, the ECOUT is just a stand-alone Descriptor, but occasionally
-it could be a DescriptorQualifierPair resource.
+it is a DescriptorQualifierPair.
 At the time of this writing (see [this GitHub
-issue comment](https://github.com/HHS/mesh-rdf/issues/12#issuecomment-51688049). there are a total of 946
+issue comment](https://github.com/HHS/mesh-rdf/issues/12#issuecomment-51688049)) there are a total of 946
-entryCombination DQpairs, and 50 have allowableDQpairs as ECOUT.
+EntryCombinations, and 50 have DescriptorQualifierPairs as ECOUT.

 ## RDF